-Sunday, July 28. - Karaiti came to ask for a repetition of the 'phantoms' - this was the accepted word - and, having received a promise, turned and left my humble roof without the shadow of a salutation.
+Sunday, July 28. - Karaiti came to ask for a repetition of the "phantoms" - this was the accepted word - and, having received a promise, turned and left my humble roof without the shadow of a salutation.
 I felt it impolite to have the least appearance of pocketing a slight; the times had been too difficult, and were still too doubtful; and Queen Victoria's son was bound to maintain the honour of his house.
 Karaiti was accordingly summoned that evening to the Ricks, where Mrs. Rick fell foul of him in words, and Queen Victoria's son assailed him with indignant looks.
 I was the ass with the lion's skin; I could not roar in the language of the Gilbert Islands; but I could stare.
 Karaiti declared he had meant no offence; apologised in a sound, hearty, gentlemanly manner; and became at once at his ease.
-He had in a dagger to examine, and announced he would come to price it on the morrow, to-day being Sunday; this nicety in a heathen with eight wives surprised me.
-The dagger was 'good for killing fish,' he said roguishly; and was supposed to have his eye upon fish upon two legs.
+He had in a dagger to examine, constrained to join.

+and announced he would come to price it on the morrow, to-day being Sunday; this nicety in a heathen with eight wives surprised me.
+The dagger was "good for killing fish," he said roguishly; and was supposed to have his eye upon fish upon two legs.
 It is at least odd that in Eastern Polynesia fish was the accepted euphemism for the human sacrifice.
 Asked as to the population of his island, Karaiti called out to his vassals who sat waiting him outside the door, and they put it at four hundred and fifty; but (added Karaiti jovially) there will soon be plenty more, for all the women are in the family way.
 Long before we separated I had quite forgotten his offence.
-He, however, still bore it in mind; and with a very courteous inspiration returned early on the next day, paid us a long visit, and punctiliously said farewell when he departed.
+He, however, still bore it in mind; and with a very courteous inspiration returned early on the next day, paid us a and somewhat menacing measures broken at intervals by a formidable shout.
+The little morsel of humanity thus celebrated in the dark hours was observed at midday playing on the green entirely naked, and equally unobserved and unconcerned.